MetaVelvet : An extension of Velvet assembler to de novo metagenome assembly from short sequence reads

 For example, from the above histogram, seven coverage peaks are observed (around 210x, 120x, 70x, 45x, 23x, 12x, and 6x).

-If errors are occurred in this step, please see the "Trouble shootings" section.
+If errors are occurred in this step, please see the "Trouble shootings" section. - Run meta-velvetg with manual setting of coverage peaks.

 ~$ meta-velvetg out-dir -ins_length 260 \